cagosta/generator-mangrove-module/README.md

 ### Build

-Build standalone files for the browser with a lighweight amd loader and expose window[ moduleName ] If isFrontEndApp is specified, build a ready-to-use /dist/build/ folder
+Build standalone files for the browser with a lighweight AMD loader and expose window[ moduleName ] If isFrontEndApp is specified, build a ready-to-use /dist/build/ folder

 ```